BUT I DO

 I also choreographed the dancing with the help of Katie and Denise, the beautiful ladies in the black dresses.
 Just about everything on this production had to be donated.
 In all, it involved the work of 92 volunteers.
 I am thankful for every one of them.

 Filming had to be done when businesses were closed.
 Shooting had to go forward as scheduled regardless of roadblocks.
 There were many.
 For the ballroom finale, the fiancé of one dancer had just been killed, a supporting dancer had a fever of 102, and I had a torn muscle.
 Still, we all worked until the sun came up.
 When we were done, no one wanted to leave.
 The dancer who grieving said there was nowhere else he would have rather been.

 When I finished editing But I Do, I put it on my YouTube channel and everyone agreed that if it only got two views that did not matter.
 What did was the great time we shared making it.
 We were surprised when it won the Royal Reel Award for Film Excellence at the Canada International Film Festival.
 Then I was honored at the Los Angeles Movie Awards for Best Director, joining a group that has included such luminaries as Ron Howard, Samuel Jackson, and Hayden Christensen.
 After that, But I Do was chosen for opening weekend at the Toronto Independent Film Festival and won the award for Best Music Video.

 Then But I Do won several other international awards.
-Here is a behind-the-scenes video of the making of this short film.